dmceachernmsft/acs-ui-lib-poc-pstn/README.md

     - ```yarn start```

 ## Instructions on how to start a call
-Once you have the application running you will be greeted with this screen
+Once you have the application running you will be greeted with this screen on `localhost:3000`

 ![Screenshot of the home page](./images/homePage.png)